Sunday, June 8, 2025

 Supplements to Support Nervous System

-Your digestive system controls 80% of your immune system.
+Your digestive system controls 80 per cent of your immune system.
 It is also considered your second brain and has a big role in your nervous system.
-Plus, leaky gut syndrome is one big trigger for autoimmune conditions.
-So keeping your digestive nervous system (called the enteric nervous system) healthy will help autoimmune conditions.
+Plus, leaky gut syndrome is one trigger for autoimmune conditions.
+So keeping your digestive nervous system (called the enteric nervous system) healthy will help with autoimmune conditions.

 Probiotics: These are foods or supplements containing healthy strains of gut bacteria.
 They help in autoimmune conditions through many mechanisms.
 Read here: Probiotic Applications in Autoimmune Diseases.

-Prebiotics: These are dietary fibers in water-soluble and water-insoluble forms.
+Prebiotics: These are dietary fibres in water-soluble and water-insoluble forms.
 They are foods for gut bacteria.
 Adequate amounts of them help keep the gut microbiome healthy.

 B-vitamins: They are nutrients for the gut microbiome.
 They also regulate immune cell activity in the intestines.
 Read on this website: Everything you want to know about B–vitamins.

-Omega-3 oils: They help maintain a balance between gut immunity and the gut microbiome.
+Omega-3 oils: They help maintain a balance between intestinal immunity and the gut microbiome.
 They maintain the intestinal wall integrity, affecting immune cells.

 Siberian Ginseng: Advised for individuals who have chronic stress.
-It is an adaptogen, which is a compound that helps reduce stress response.
-Reducing stress through mindfulness and yoga is the lifestyle modification.
-But if one cannot reduce stress by behaviour modification, taking adaptogens is an indirect way: reduce stress response, if not stress.
+It is an adaptogen, a compound that helps reduce stress response.
+Controlling stress through mindfulness and yoga is a lifestyle modification.
+But if one cannot reduce stress by behaviour modification, taking adaptogens is an indirect way — reduce the stress response, if not stress.

 Ashwagandha: An adaptogen, used for thousands of years in Ayurveda, the Indian medicinal science.
 For individuals who have chronic, high stress.